The work of the Biology Department is enhanced by academic support staff, peer writing tutors, and campus-wide support

 Carnegie Science Hall, Room 410

-The Writing at Bates Program is staffed by professional writing specialists who assist students, staff, and faculty with writing problems and program development.
+The Writing at Bates Program within the Academic resource Commons is staffed by professional writing specialists who assist students, staff, and faculty with writing problems and program development.

-Louise Brogan, the Science Writing Specialist, provides direct support of writing in the Natural Sciences, trains the Technical Writing Assistants (TWA’s), and supervises and trains the Peer Assisted Learning Specialist (PALS) leaders.
+Dr. Stephanie Wade, the Natural Science Writing Specialist, provides direct support of writing in the Natural Sciences, trains the Technical Writing Assistants (TWA’s), and supervises and trains the Peer Assisted Learning (PAL) leaders.